American Leadership Forum

 Annually, 20 to 24 established leaders drawn from every sector throughout this region are invited to participate in a yearlong intensive leadership development program.
-Recruitment for Class IV is currently underway with the new class expected to begin July 2013.
+Recruitment for Class V is currently underway with the new class beginning in June 2014.

 The program consists of monthly seminars and intensive dialogue on:

 - understanding differences